 Where you request support or ask us to tell your GP your results, we will share your personal information with third parties (such as local alcohol service providers or your GP practice).
+Where you agree to be referred to a local alcohol treatment provider, we will share the information required to make that referral.
 These third parties must at all times provide the same levels of security for your personal information as we do and, where required, are bound by a legal agreement to keep your personal information private, secure and to process it only on the specific instructions of HAGA and for the purposes intended.

 We are committed to protecting your privacy and use appropriate standards of technology and operational security to protect your information, including a Secure Server (based in London), network firewall connection and high strength passwords on all restricted information.
 Access to personal information is restricted to a minimum of authorised personnel who are contractually bound to maintain your confidentiality and security.

 However, the Internet is not completely secure.
 Personal data submitted by means of the Internet is vulnerable to unauthorised access by unauthorised third parties.
 Submission of personal data using the Internet is always at your own risk.
 Whilst we take every reasonable and appropriate step to ensure that your personal information and data are stored securely, we will not be liable for disclosure of data due to errors in transmission or the fraudulent, negligent or other illegal acts of a third party, such as ‘”hacking,” “spamming,” or “spoofing.”
 If there is a breach of your information, DrinkCoach will notify you within 72 hours of discovering the breach .

 3.5 Will you transmit my personal data overseas?

 HAGA will not transfer your personal data to a country outside the European Economic Area.

 3.6 Will I be sent information that I did not ask for?